emeriker/GAN-Project/README.md

 # SETUP
 - Dowload images you want to use as dataset (Ex : https://www.kaggle.com/scolianni/mnistasjpg)
-- Create a directory of the images
+- Create a directory for the images
 - Inside the directory create another directory called 'targets'
 - Put all the downloaded images inside the target directory

-- Open the 'main' notebook and set the 'data_dir' variable to the directory containing 'targets'
+- Open the 'main.pynb' notebook and set the 'data_dir' variable to the directory containing 'targets'

 - Run the whole notebook (main.pynb)
 - Done !